tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 For example, if we've build our tests expecting market data to respond with a HTTP response code of 404 (Not Found) for a price that isn't yet available, we should prove that's what Yahoo would actually return.
 Working from a specification is one thing but we'd prefer to have a test fail if our mocks and real market data components get out of sync.

 ## Benefits using ports and adapters

+Getting the design of your tests right using ports and adapters means you wont be duplicating effort, you'll have created a efficient test suite that runs quickly.
+In a similar way that TDD gives you a flexible design, a ports and adapters design will encourage loosely coupled components with very flexible composability.
+You'll have built a very adaptable architecture.

 ## Disadvantages using ports and adapters

+Decomposing a system into discrete but overlapping areas is actually quite difficult.
+It often feels like a protracted process and once done, it's difficult to keep all the overlapping parts in your head.
+When you come to write a new set of tests, you've got to first understand a whole bunch of previous tests and how they interconnect.
+Reasoning about where new ones might fit in is hard and its difficult to get feedback if you've got it wrong.
+Build times may go up but you'll probably just not notice that you're duplicating effort.

+It can also be hard to win over business stakeholders, testers and developers.
+It's much more natural for people to accept the system is working a certain way if they see if running in it's entirety.
+Despite logical arguments that a decoupled testing approach can yield equivalent coverage, it's just human nature to accept the empirical over the intellectual argument.

+Introducing this stuff late in a project lifecycle is arguably less likely to succeed.
+If you've already got a slow and duplication heavy build, it's probably not the right technique for a quick fix.
+It takes sustained effort to get right and is easier to introduce right from the start of a new project.
+If you're willing to retrofit to an existing system, be prepared to rearchitect large parts of the system.